Map search

 Introducing live property counts and clearer navigation cues reduced confusion, particularly for older users, enabling intuitive adoption without onboarding or increased friction.

-Post-launch analysis showed map users viewed 16% more properties per session, validating that the map search
+Post-launch analysis showed map users viewed +16% more properties per session, validating that the map search improved user confidence to meet business goals.

 Result